bradyblough/scientific_computing_with_pyhton_certification/scientific_computing_with_python_cert/readme.md

-# Scientific Computing with Python (FreeCodeCamp) Certificate Course
+# Scientific Computing with Python Certificate Course from freecodecamp.org

 This repository includes challenge problems developed for the Scientific Computing with Python certificate on freecodecamp.org.
 All of these problems were completed successfully.